orblivion/lbry-wallet-sync-draft/spec/sync.md

     Device B->>Device B: MergeIn(Sequence 6, Baseline=Sequence 5)
 ```

-However this time, before Device B can push its merge of c-1 and Sequence 6 as Sequence 7, Device A creates change c-3 and pushes the updated wallet to the server as Sequence 7.
+However this time, before Device B can push its merge of c-1 and Sequence 6 as Sequence 7, Device A creates a new wallet change, c-3, and pushes the updated wallet to the server as Sequence 7.
 Device B _again_ fails to push due to Device A getting there first.
-Device B again pulls from the server the new wallet created by Device A, Sequence 7.
+Device B again pulls from the server to get the new wallet created by Device A, Sequence 7.

 At this point, the previous merge on Device B is **discarded**.
-Device B merges in its change c-2 with Sequence 6 (containing c-1 and c-3 created by Device A).
-The common base of c-1, c-2 and c-3 is still Sequence 5, so **Sequence 5 will still be the merge baseline**.
+Device B merges in its Change c-2 with Sequence 7 (containing c-1 and c-3 created by Device A).
+The common base of c-1, c-2 and c-3 is still Sequence 5, so *Sequence 5 will still be the merge baseline*.

 Finally, Device B is able to send back its merged wallet uninterrupted as Sequence 8.